chris22smith/chris22smith.github.io/src/blog/what-techies-tweet.md

 ---
 layout: "layouts/blog.njk"
 title: "What Techies Tweet"
-date: "2019-05-03 18:00:36"
+date: 2019-05-03 18:00:36
-description: "<p>I was curious as to what value I was getting out of following people in the tech industry on Twitter"
+description: "I was curious as to what value I was getting out of following people in the tech industry on Twitter"
-tags: ["blog","archive"]
+tags: ["blog", "archive", "tech"]
 eleventyNavigation:
   key: "What Techies Tweet"
 wpid: "872"
 ---

 <p>I was curious as to what value I was getting out of following people in the tech industry on Twitter.
 Are they sharing useful information or just sharing pictures of their pets?
 Is it jokes and memes, self-promotion, sharing useful resources, praise, criticism, politics?
 I studied <strong>100</strong> consecutive tweets to get an idea.</p>
 <p>This is by knows means scientific but still quite interesting.
 There are a few important parameters for how I use Twitter, which may explain differences from what you see.
 Firstly, I don't exclusively follow people in tech.
 I follow real world friends, football journalists, comedians, celebrities - a pretty broad spectrum of people.
 Here I've limited the tweets analysed to just those from people in tech.
 I've got to admit there were one or two where I wasn't sure so had to check their bios.
 Secondly, I try to follow real people, not faceless organisations.
 My rationale is that organisations' tweets are 99% self-promotion.
 If their content is good enough I'll get to hear about it via others retweeting.
 I'm trusting the people I follow to filter the organisational information I receive.
 Final point is I have a couple of words muted - "Trump" and "Brexit".
 This will obviously impact on the amount of political tweets I see.</p>